scastaldi/tampacc-intro-angular2/README.md

 step2: create EmployeeListComponent, move inline html to external html First we create a folder for the employeelist use templateUrl to separate html from javascript

+step3: create a simple EmployeeService that returns a static list of employees, also create a EmployeeModel